funilrys/PyFunceble/docs/usage/from-a-terminal.rst

                                 Configured value: 5.0
         --travis              Switch the value of the Travis mode.
                                 Configured value: False
+        --travis-branch TRAVIS_BRANCH
+                                Switch the branch name where we are going to push.
+                                Configured value: 'master'
         --travis-distribution-branch TRAVIS_DISTRIBUTION_BRANCH
                                 Switch the branch name where we are going to push the final results.
                                 Configured value: 'master'
-        --travis-branch TRAVIS_BRANCH
-                                Switch the branch name where we are going to push.
+        --cmd CMD             Pass a command to run before each commit (except the final one) under the Travis mode.
+                                Configured value: ''
+        --cmd-before-end CMD_BEFORE_END
+                                Pass a command to run before the results (final) commit under the Travis mode.
+                                Configured value: ''
+        --commit-autosave-message COMMIT_AUTOSAVE_MESSAGE
+                                Replace the default autosave commit message.
+                                Configured value: 'PyFunceble - AutoSave'
+        --commit-results-message COMMIT_RESULTS_MESSAGE
+                                Replace the default results (final) commit message.
-                                Configured value: 'master'
+                                Configured value: 'PyFunceble - Results'
         -u URL [URL ...], --url URL [URL ...]
-                                Test the given URL(s).
-Multiple space separated URL can be given.
+                                Test one or more full URL, separated by spaces.
         -uf URL_FILE, --url-file URL_FILE
                                 Read a local or remote (RAW link) file and test all (full) URLs inside it.
                                 If remote (RAW link) file is given, PyFunceble will download it, and test the content of the given RAW link as if it was a locally stored file.

                                 This argument test if an URL is available.
 It ONLY test full URLs.
         -ua USER_AGENT, --user-agent USER_AGENT
-                                Set the user-agent to use and set every time we interact with everything which is not our logs sharing system.
+                                Set the user-agent to use and set every time we interact with everything which is not the logs sharing system.
         -v, --version         Show the version of PyFunceble and exit.
         -vsc, --verify-ssl-certificate
                                 Switch the value of the verification of the SSL/TLS certificate when testing for URL.